Inguro-OU/war-of-memes/README.md

 1. Exchange knowledge more effectively
 2. Enhance collective problem-solving capacity
-3. Foster idea of meritocracy where the best ideas win regardless of the source
+3. Foster culture of idea-meritocracy where the best ideas win regardless of the source

 # Manifesto